gchure/phd/docs/src/chapter_07/section_07_IND_mutants.md

 corresponding data.
 Regardless of the choice of fit strain, the predicted induction profiles of the repressor paired with the O3 operator are poor, with the leakiness in each case being significantly underestimated.
-We also see that fitting to O3 results in poor predictions with incredibly wide credible regions for the other two operators.
-In @razo-mejia2018, we also found that fitting $K_A$ and $K_I$ to the induction profile of O3 generally resulted in poor predictions of the other strains with comparably wide credible regions.
+We also see that fitting the allosteric parameters to O3 results in poor predictions with incredibly wide credible regions for the other two operators.
+In @razo-mejia2018 and in Chapter 6, we also found that fitting $K_A$ and $K_I$ to the induction profile of O3 generally resulted in poor predictions of the other strains with comparably wide credible regions.